esito/dberase/README.md

 ### Generate the GDPR forget me program code ###

-Go to the [http://anonymizer.esito.no](https://anonymizer.esito.no) web, register a user and buy the wanted service, either free or payed for.
+Go to the [http://anonymizer.esito.no](https://anonymizer.esito.no) web, register a user and subscribe to the DBerase service.

 Go to the DBerase service on [http://anonymizer.esito.no/auth/dashboard/dberase](https://anonymizer.esito.no/auth/dashboard/dberase).
 Choose **SELECT A FILE** and use the `eraseme.ano` file as the **Erase model File name** parameter to the service.
 Ignore the **Root package** parameter (giving `example.eraser` package value) and press the **DOWNLOAD ZIP** button.

 ![DBerase service](images/dberaseweb.png)

+The project `dberase-master/erasesample` will look like this before unzipping the result:

+	src/main/java/example/eraser/transformations/PostCodeGeneralization.java
+	src/main/resources/data.sql
+	erasesample.ano

 Unpack the resulting zip to the java project you downloaded/cloned from github.
 Unzip the generated source into the `erasesample` folder.
 The `pom.xml` and `readme.md` will be copied to the `erasesample` project root.
 Generated code is written to the `src` folder.
 It is regenerated each time the **DBerase** service is used.
 Be aware of that customizations might be overwritten each time it is regenerated.
-The project `dberase-master/erasesample` will look like this after unzip:

-	src/main/java/example/eraser/transformations/PostCodeGeneralization.java
-	src/main/resources/data.sql
-	erasesample.ano

 ## Prepare and setup ##

 ### Using Maven, edit pom.xml ###

 The generated source may be built using Maven.
-Add the H2 depedencies to the `pom.xml` file and change the version number to fit your H2 installation:
+Add the H2 dependencies to the `pom.xml` file and change the version number to fit your H2 installation:

     <properties>
         <h2.version>1.4.200</h2.version>
     </properties>

     <dependency>
         <groupId>com.h2database</groupId>
         <artifactId>h2</artifactId>